utk-cs340-fall26/students/aduran6.md

 ---

 ## Interests & Hobbies
-Other than coding, in my free time I like to read online books and [novels] (https://www.webnovel.com/stories), generally in the fantasy genre.
+Other than coding, in my free time I like to read online books and [novels](https://www.webnovel.com/stories), generally in the fantasy genre.
 I also enjoy binge wathing a tv show or movie series with some snacks.

 ---